 Since ETH exists as a decentralized platform that is naturally resilient to censorship, attempts to ban it could have a so-called ‘Streisand effect’.
 This means that any attempt to remove or censor a piece of info would cause an unintended result of publicizing it.

 The Network is wildly popular across the globe, and attempting to ban or regulate EHT would be nearly impossible.
 Their reliance on POW however does bring with it some risks.
+Thankfully the core team have plans to move to Proof of Stake and despite years of failures in this move, any regulatory pressure would surely give them no option but to make the switch.

 - Network Vulnerabilities (-50 to 0) = -40